heiskr/u/README.md

     log exception
 ```

 There is no error or exception type.
-Instead, any non-falsy immutable value will work.
-You may use `true`, any number other than `0`, or any text, tuple, set, map, or table that is not empty.
-Generally speaking, U will use map for errors.
+Instead, any immutable value will work.
+Generally speaking, U will use non-falsy maps for errors.

 ```
 to